fberlinger/dynamic-randomized-gossip/README.md

 # Dynamic-randomized-gossip
-We study average consensus in mobile multi-agent systems via randomized gossip
+We study average consensus in mobile multi-agent systems via randomized gossip.
+Complete report: **CS223_FinalProject_Berlinger_Graule.pdf**.

 ## How to use
 ### Requirements